joeyjojo/hungry_katas/README.md

 the second will run the jasmine tests from the command line and will create a _SpecRunner.html so you can open the tests in the browser

-it isn't implemented yet but I would like there to be a

-grunt impress
+grunt impress KataName

-which should start the impress server and start the presentation, this might need something like
+ie

-grunt imrpess KataName
+grunt impress avoidingconditionals

 Kata Contents